Gayathri0484/IEEE-Latin-America-Transactions-9660/README.md

 Authors: Gayathri S Menon, Vinopraba T, Lithika J, Kannan S.

-All authors are affiliated to: National Institute of Technology, Puducherry.
+All authors are affiliated to: National Institute of Technology Puducherry.

 This document has two SIMULINK files: conventional MPC model (MPC.slx) and  warm-started MPC-PD model (Warmstart_PD_MPC.slx).
 The hardware setup used for both files is Quanser Qube Servo-2 pendulum platform.